donohoe/Anchor/README.md

 - **Smart Metering** - Offer free article limits (daily, weekly, or monthly) that encourage visitors to register or subscribe

-- **First-Party Data** - Build your own audience database with complete ownership—no dependency on external platforms
+- **First-Party Data** - Build your own audience database with complete ownership - no dependency on external platforms

 - **Member Management** - Simple dashboard to view, manage, and understand your registered members and subscribers